ArmandAbrahamian/comp465project/README.md

 ![Warbird Model](/images/warbirdModel.png)

-This picture doesn't represent exactly what the model looks like but what its based on from Star Trek TOS.
+This picture doesn't represent exactly what the model looks like but what its based on the warbird from an episode of Star Trek TOS.